abstract-theory/django-ip-shield/README.rst

     def view(request):
         # function body

-Reload the page five times in one minute.
-After the fifth page load, the page will be locked for five minutes.
-Additional page loads will be directed to a page reading "Sorry!
+Reload the page six times in one minute.
+The page should now be locked for five minutes, and you should see a page reading "Sorry!
 This page has been locked."
-The page will automaticall unlock after two minutes.
+The page will automatically unlock after two minutes.

-5. Set A Specialized Rule
+5. Custom Analysis
 -------------------------
-You can also set specific rules which determine what actions leads to the blocking of a view function.
-The rule is determined by a function returning a boolean value, and it is passed to the decorator.
-The function should accept a WSGIRequest object (which is typically named "request" in Django's documentation).
-This object contains the URL variables, the post data, and the HTTP headers.
+You can also write an analysis function to determine exactly when a view function will be blocked.
+The function is passed to the decorator.
+It should accept an HttpRequest object (which is typically named "request" in Django's documentation) as an input, and it should return a boolean value.
 An example is shown below.

 .. code-block:: python

     filtFunc = lambda request: request.GET.get('event') == '1'
     @filt_req(eventName, blockTime, findTime, maxAllowed, filtFunc)

-The above example would block all requests which had the URL get variable equal to '1'.
-For example if a given url where routed to our view function, then the url below would be counted as an event.
+The above example would block all requests which had the URL GET variable equal to '1'.
+For example, if a given url were routed to a view function, then the url below would be counted as an event.

 .. code-block:: sh